|

 -

-The Little Pack Horse DY12 2DH; Tel: 01299 403 762; website A small, cosy 15th century pub on the old High Street.
+The Little Pack Horse DY12 2DH; Tel: 01299 403 762; website Open every day from Midday.
+A small, cosy 15th century pub on the old High Street, rather dark inside.
 It serves excellent home-cooked food at a good price and a varied selection of well-kept ales.
 Can get very busy, so you may have to book for food, especially in the evenings and on Sundays.
+Beer discount for CAMRA members.

 Beer: Black Sheep best bitter; guest beers.